HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 <br>

 Ø-2☾3⚝ | 11 weeks before Serena's Coronation,
-a random coffee shop somewhere around the world.
+a random coffee shop in ███.

 “Have you ever watched the TV show Beforeigners?
 In the end of the season 2,